 Other Sonic partners such as Allied Vaughn, Elesys, Microtech Systems, Primera Technology and Rimage will participate in producing factory systems capable of manufacturing custom discs to fulfill online orders.

-“All eight major motion picture studios were all involved in amending the CSS license,” said Taylor.
+“All eight major motion picture studios were involved in amending the CSS license,” said Taylor.
 “Some of them, like Warner Brothers and Sony Pictures, are jumping into this opportunity quite aggressively.
 Other studios, as well, to varying degrees with emphasis on retail or in-home burning have said they will be taking advantage of the new channels this creates.”

 Taylor said studios will announce significant quantities of titles they plan to make available for the DVD On Demand system now through the middle of 2008.

 Blank media will carry a slight premium over the cost of conventional recordable DVDs, but studios will determine the rental or purchase prices for recorded titles.